 The next morning we took a 5-hour tourist bus back to La Habana.
 We’d fly back to Cancun the next day so we spent our last day walking through parts of the city we’d missed the first time.
 It was nice to visit the less touristy parts of La Habana.
 We ended our walkabout at the malecon where we enjoyed our last sunset in Cuba while sipping rum and watching the never-ending parade of beautiful classic cars cruise the strip.

 After 3 weeks exploring the country, I would describe Cuba as: colorful, musical, friendly, interesting, and sometimes frustrating.
 Our visit was a great introduction to the country’s landscapes, culture, and people.
 If I return, I will rent a car (reserving it months in advance) and get off the tourist track to explore the less popular towns and natural areas of the island.
 I have the feeling that, like in any country, the real gems of the place are hidden in the off-the-beaten-path areas.

 Next post: Back in the USA!
-After driving through Mexico, Mathieu and I crossed the border back into the US and continued our road trip through Arizona, Utah, and California.
+After driving through Mexico, Mathieu and I crossed the border back into the US and continued our road trip through Arizona, Utah, Nevada, and California.
 Stay tuned!